Stereo Putrid

 But why does it matter if I follow them on twitter?
 Well, that's easy.
 CAKE is one of the only bands that I follow that doesn't use their twitter just to promote themselves- they use it to promote causes they like, as well as an outlet for the political opinions of the band members.
 Trumpeter/keyboard player/percussionist Vince Di Fiore is in charge of

-United States to a petition for cleaner air in Texas, all while dousing everything in the sarcasm that listeners have always been able to pick out of CAKE's
+posting, and he posts everything from articles like this one about the distribution of wealth in the United States to a petition for cleaner air in Texas, all while dousing everything in the sarcasm that listeners have always been able to pick out of CAKE's

 songs.